By Devon Murray

 Shalaby has been impressed with the proposals.

 “All of the students are thinking outside the box.
 They don’t know the box, actually, so they are naturally thinking out of it at all times,” he said.
-“Some of these ideas may be new to Egyptian culture, but I think this is part of Tatweer Misr’s role as a developer — to introduce different concepts and techniques that make the culture a bit more sustainable.”
+“Some of these ideas may be new to Egyptian culture, but I think this is part of Tatweer Misr’s role as a developer — to introduce innovative concepts and techniques in solving real estate challenges.
+This is exactly what we are looking to tackle.”

 A New Chapter for Collaboration

 Shalaby ensured that while Bloomfields may be the first AUC-Tatweer Misr collaboration, it will not be the last.
 “The students have done a wonderful job,” he said.
-“They are adopting innovative concepts and techniques in solving real estate problems.
-This is exactly what we are looking for.”
+“I’m positive that their hard work and innovative approach can contribute to our strategy of developing sustainable, smart and happy communities.”

 El-Husseiny shared similar sentiments.
 “This collaboration is the essence of changemaking education that leaves an impact beyond the course and classroom,” he said.
 “Having the support of the AUC administration, architecture department and Tatweer Misr — and having students come together from Cairo and New York — is the best practice of design thinking and a healthy community of listening to each other with multiple voices for the sake of a better future.
 This is exactly the kind of experimental learning and future urbanism that I seek in my design studio.”